LSSTDESC/nz_data_challenge/docs/index.rst

 ------------------

 The data challenge includes two major parts, with a set of tasks emulating increasingly realistic scenarios in each part.
-The first part, the PZ data challenge, assesssing per-object :math:`p(z)` estimation, was launched in April, 2026, and will concluded in September, 2026.
-The second part, tomography and :math:`n(z)` estimation, will focus on assigning objects to tomographic bins and estimating the distribution of redshifts in each bin, and will launch in September 2026.
+The percursor, “PZ data challenge”, assessing per-object :math:`p(z)` estimation, was launched in April 2026 and will conclude in September 2026.
+The part desribed here, the “NZ data challenge”, covering tomography and :math:`n(z)` estimation, will focus on assigning objects to tomographic bins and estimating the distribution of redshifts in each bin, and will launch in September 2026 and conclude in January 2027.

-Preliminary results will be released in January, 2027, with a technical note summarizing those results to follow shortly thereafter and a comprehensive journal publication to follow later.
+Preliminary results for the NZ part of the challenge with a technical note summarizing those results to follow shortly thereafter and a comprehensive journal publication to follow later.